josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 _"I don't like that it keeps me from driving off the track.
 Also, sometimes I have valid reasons for wanting to crash into things."_

 _"What!?
-Why would you want to do that!?"_
+Why would you ever want to do that!?"_

 ### These analogies are not value statements

-I should explain that I mean neither to brag on myself, nor to insult anyone who likes Tailwind.
-That's not at all my intention.
-There are plenty of shots already fired in that bitter rivalry, and I'm not here to contribute.

-On its own, the "I'm so good I don't need this" angle, I know, sounds _extremely_ cocky.
-I get that, and I don't mean to sing my own praises in any way.
-I'm no so-called 10x developer.
-(I don't think such a thing exists anyway, but that's beside the point.)
-I'm not above anything, and I certainly don't know everything.
-But I do know CSS very well, and I am good at what I do.
-I hope my work speaks to that being an honest enough assessment.

-On the other side: I _also_ understand that comparing Tailwind to a video game feature largely used by unskilled players might come off as insulting.
-That's also not my intention; please consider it a shortcoming of this rather imperfect analogy.
-It's obvious that plenty of very good developers (some undoubtedly better than I) use Tailwind and like it just fine.
+I realize I probably sound incredibly arrogant choosing this particular comparison.
+I don't mean to come across that way, and I hope that's mainly a shortcoming of the analogy.

+Mario Kart is, of course, a racing game, which means there's only one winner.
+I think that unfortunately colors the comparison in a way I don't intend.
+I don't mean to paint myself as the winner, nor Tailwind appreciators as losers.

+Maybe it's helpful to imagine if, instead, the goal was merely to reach the finish line; order and speed didn't matter.
+After all, that's much closer to what web development is really like most of the time.
+We're typically not racing against competitors; we're generally just trying to achieve our own measure of success in whatever way works best for us (and to avoid the obstacles and pitfalls along the way).
-I mean it more in the sense that: any given Mario Kart player might decide to use Smart Steering for any number of reasons. _One_ of those many possible reasons is that they haven't developed their skills beyond the need for it yet.
-But that's just one.

-Maybe they have plenty of skill to finish the race, but they're just looking for the easiest path there.
+In that case (in _any_ case, really), any given Mario Kart player might decide to use Smart Steering for any number of reasons.
+Maybe they have plenty of skill to run the race on their own, but they're just looking for an easier option.
 Maybe they find the game more enjoyable without that aspect to worry about.
 Maybe they're plenty competitive even with it on.
 Maybe they find they're roughly as good with or without it, so why expend the effort?

-Maybe they just want to get to the finish line, and being the first one there isn't their highest priority.
-Maybe they just find their focus is better applied to other aspects of the game.
+Maybe they find their focus is better applied elsewhere.

 Hell, maybe they just _like_ it.

-Those are all fine reasons to use any tool.
-I'm not saying you suck if you like it.
+Those are all fine.
+I'm not saying you suck if you like it or choose to use it.
 You probably don't.
+You might well be better than I am.

-But I _am_ saying: you're probably playing the game differently than I am.
+But I _am_ saying: you're probably playing the game _differently_ than I am.
 You probably have different goals, different values, and/or different desired outcomes.

-None of that is bad, and moreover, none of that means _you_ are bad.
-It just means we are bound to have different points of view on what constitutes the ideal working environment.
+None of that is bad, and moreover, none of that means _you_ are bad (or, for that matter, that I am good, let alone better).
+It just means we most likely don't have similar ideas on what constitutes the ideal environment.

 Regardless, whatever your reasons may be: I'm glad Tailwind helps _you_ do the things you want to do.